What can I find in GaW?

-The Gender and Work (GaW) database contains both shorter and longer extracts from a variety of historical sources.
+The GaW database contains both shorter and longer extracts from a variety of historical sources.
 The common denominator for all of these extracts is that they contain concrete descriptions of what people in the past did to support and sustain themselves.

 In GaW you can read about the farmhand Mats who sat bending twigs for wicker-making when the master’s child fell into a boiling sausage cauldron, about the painter Georg Burchard who painted a portrait of the wife of the wig-maker Hoffman, and about the mortar-mixer Elisabet Nilsdotter who received 63 daler for 126 days’ work carrying limestone and shoveling dirt.